choonkeat/2c2p/README.md

 ## Response Codes

 For a complete list of response codes and their meanings, refer to the [Response Code List](https://developer.2c2p.com/v4.3.1/docs/response-code-payment) in the 2C2P documentation.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/my-new-feature`)
-5. Create a new Pull Request

 ## License